What is Filecoin (FIL): Decentralized Cloud Storage

 Filecoin was developed by Stanford graduate Juan Benet and is maintained through his company, Protocol Labs.
 The American programmer was previously best known for creating IPFS, the open-source, peer-to-peer, decentralized web protocol for which Filecoin serves as an incentive mechanism.

 Since its initial round of funding from Y-Combinator in 2014, Filecoin has received plenty of attention from institutional investors, including notable firms such as Andreessen Horowitz and Winklevoss Capital.
-The coin raised roughly $257 million USD in its 2017 initial coin offering (ICO) – the biggest ICO in history at the time.
+The coin raised roughly $257 million in its 2017 initial coin offering (ICO)–the biggest ICO in history at the time.

 What Is the Future for Filecoin?